 You can order all the other books on this list in electronic form, sparing you leaving the house or waiting for a parcel.
-Not this one though, it is a book that cannot exist without its colorful and expertly selected visual material.
+Not History of Beauty though, it is a book that cannot exist without its colorful and expertly selected visual material.
 The text goes hand in hand with the art, exploring the western concept of beauty in all its aspects.

 John Berger’s Ways of Seeing is one of the most stimulating and the most influential books on art in any language.
 First published in 1972, it was based on the BBC television series.
 You may agree or disagree with Berger’s statements and opinions, but it’s a book that will not leave you neutral.

-Just as Berger’s book is one of the most influential books about art, you would be hard pressed to find a photographer who did not read Susan Sonntag’s On Photography.
+Just as Berger’s book is one of the most influential books about art, you would be hard-pressed to find a photographer who did not read Susan Sontag’s On Photography.
 Again, they may not agree, but they do have an opinion.

 Photographs are everywhere.
 From high art to family albums to legal evidence, they capture and document the world around us.
 Whether we use them to expose, reveal, or remember, they hold an enduring power.
 Susan Sontag confronts important questions surrounding the power dynamics between photographer and subject, the blurred boundary between lived events and recreated images, and the desires that lead us to record our lives.

-It is a novel all about art’s versatility.
+How to Be Both is a novel all about art’s versatility.
 Borrowing from painting’s fresco technique to make an original literary double-take.
 It’s a fast-moving genre-bending conversation between forms, times, truths and fictions.
 There’s a Renaissance artist of the 1460s.
 There’s the child of a child of the 1960s.
-Two tales of love and injustice twist into a singular yarn where time gets timeless, structure gets playful, knowing gets mysterious, fiction gets real—and all life’s givens get given a second chance.
+Two tales of love and injustice twist into a singular yarn where time gets timeless, structure gets playful, knowing gets mysterious, fiction gets real – and all life’s givens get given a second chance.

 Who says stories reach everybody in the same order?
 You can read this novel in two ways and this book provides you with both.
-In half of all printed editions of the novel the narrative EYES comes before CAMERA.
-In the other half of printed editions the narrative CAMERA precedes EYES.
+In half of all printed editions of the novel, the narrative eyes come before the camera.
+In the other half of printed editions, the narrative camera precedes eyes.
 The narratives are exactly the same in both versions, just in a different order.
 Enjoy the adventure.

-The book tells the story of Elaine Risley, a controversial painter returning to Toronto for a retrospective of her art.
+Cat’s Eye tells the story of Elaine Risley, a controversial painter returning to Toronto for a retrospective of her art.
 Engulfed by vivid images of the past, she reminisces about a trio of girls who initiated her into the fierce politics of childhood and its secret world of friendship, longing, and betrayal.
-Elaine must come to terms with her own identity as a daughter, a lover, and artist, and woman.
-Above all she must seek release from her haunting memories.
+Elaine must come to terms with her own identity as a daughter, a lover, an artist, and a woman.
+Above all, she must seek release from her haunting memories.

-How many of our artsy books to read during self-quarantine have you already read?
-What would you recommend?
+How many of our artsy books to read during summer have you already read?
+Which one would you recommend?